youssefmoharm/OS-assignment-/README.md

-# OS-assignment-
+# Assignment 2: Basic forks and C Style Development 💻

-This repository contains my solutions for  Assignment 2.
+This repository contains my solutions for Lab 5 / Assignment 2.
 The programs demonstrate fundamental concepts in C development and process management.

 ## 📖 Overview